apache/apex-core/dimension_computation_store.md

 }
 ```

-### Creating an application using Dimension Computation and Dimension Store operator
+### Creating an Application Using the Dimension Computation and Dimension Store Operators
-Dimensions Computation application can be created using out-of-the-box operators from Megh and Malhar library.
+The Dimensions Computation application can be created using out-of-the-box operators from Megh and Malhar library.
-A sample application is shown as below:
+A sample application is shown below:

 ```java
 @ApplicationAnnotation(name="AdEventDemo")